Jamcdonald120/Titancraft-Above-Wiki/docs/intro.md

 		- Use crossbow
 			- Single click to use
 			- Do not have other arrows in inventory, the supplied arrow has special metadata on it.
+		- 40 points and above you get rewards for playing
 - Time heist
 	- click totem
 	- get locked in
-	- collect 4 gems
+	- collect 4 gems and place them on the pedestle
 		- Diamond block
 		- Amethist
 		- ...